Is It Safe to Foam Roll the Shoulder Joint?

 ## Matching the Right Tool to the Right Spot

-Full-length foam rollers cover the lats and thoracic spine well.
+A full-length foam roller covers the lats and thoracic spine well.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller), with its patented 3-zone texture and EVA plus EPP core construction, can work the lat from the armpit all the way down the ribcage with consistent pressure.
 Roll each area for 30 to 60 seconds, pausing on tender spots within muscle tissue only.

-Smaller rotator cuff muscles behind the joint, such as the infraspinatus and teres minor, need more precision than a standard foam roller can provide without drifting onto bony structures.
+For smaller rotator cuff muscles behind the joint, such as the infraspinatus and teres minor, a standard foam roller cannot get precise enough without drifting onto bony structures.
 The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is the right tool here.
 Position it on the infraspinatus, just below the shoulder blade spine, apply controlled bodyweight, and move in small circles.
 That keeps pressure on the muscle belly and away from the joint.

 321 STRONG advises keeping any rolling tool in motion across muscle belly only, never parked on bone, tendon insertion points, or joint space.
 The goal is restoring mobility in the surrounding musculature so the shoulder joint can track correctly under load without building compensation patterns over time.

-More information on shoulder foam rolling risks is available in our article on [Can Foam Rolling Make Shoulder Impingement Worse?](/blog/can-foam-rolling-make-shoulder-impingement-worse)
+For more on shoulder foam rolling risks, read [Can Foam Rolling Make Shoulder Impingement Worse?](/blog/can-foam-rolling-make-shoulder-impingement-worse)

 ## Key Takeaways

-- Rolling directly on the shoulder joint should be avoided.
-Target the muscles surrounding it instead.
+- Never foam roll directly on the shoulder joint.
+Roll the muscles surrounding it instead.

 - The lats, thoracic spine, and pectoralis minor are the primary shoulder-adjacent targets